Mantachie, Mississippi

 Mantachie is a town in Itawamba County, Mississippi, United States.
 The population was 1,121 in the 2020 census.
 It is located 14 mi northeast of Tupelo at the intersection of Mississippi Highways 363 and 371 and 5 mi north of Interstate 22.

+History

 The town began as a crossroads store owned and operated by Woods Pearce.
 Near Mantachie on the old Jacinto Road was the largest Chickasaw village in this section of the state.
 Mantachie was named for one of the Chickasaw chiefs, Man-ta-chee.
 Most of the Chickasaws left the village after the Treaty of Pontotoc Creek was signed in 1832.